3 Ways To Protect Your Business in COVIDFebruary 27, 2021

 If your agreements and arrangements aren’t in writing, you’re taking on another avoidable risk.

-Secure your business relationships with a contract and/or terms of service document.
+Secure and protect your business relationships with a contract and/or terms of service document.

 - Payment: When and how will payments happen?